 Rabat, the capital of Morocco, is a surprisingly modern city with a long history.
 While we opted to spend the majority of our time in the older historic sections of town, there are plenty of things to do in Rabat.

-It’s a city often overlooked by visitors who head straight for the more popular parts of the country.
+It’s a city often overlooked by visitors who head straight to the country’s more popular parts.
 In fact, our original Morocco travel plans didn’t include it.
 But it didn’t take long for us to fall in love with the country and increase our time in Morocco from a week to a month.

 Honestly, I am glad we added Rabat, as it is an easier place to be than the other imperial cities.
 Less touristy, we had more time to discover the culture, and importantly, to relax a bit as we had been ‘all go’ through other parts of the country.